UK airports and airlines oppose introduction of 14-day quarantine

 - Glyn Jones, CEO, Stobart Aviation.

-Belfast International Airport (BFS), Birmingham Airport (BHX), Bristol International Airport (BRS), Cardiff Airport, Cornwall Airport Newquay (CAN), Doncaster Sheffield Airport, Edinburgh Airport (EDI), Liverpool John Lennon Airport (LPL), London City Airport (LCY), London Gatwick Airport (LGW), London Heathrow Airport (LHR), London Luton Airport (LTN), Newcastle International Airport (NCL)
+Belfast International Airport (BFS), Birmingham Airport (BHX), Cardiff Airport, Cornwall Airport Newquay (CAN), Doncaster Sheffield Airport, Edinburgh Airport (EDI), Liverpool John Lennon Airport (LPL), London City Airport (LCY), London Gatwick Airport (LGW), London Heathrow Airport (LHR), London Luton Airport (LTN), Newcastle International Airport (NCL)